IP-in-SCION tunneling

 Check whether the local prefixes are advertised:

-appliance-cli get debug/scion-tunneling/sgrp/local-prefixes
+appliance-cli get debug/scion-tunneling/sgrp/local/announce

 {

-"local-prefixes": {
+bgp: {

 }